JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 - Histograms and KDE plots: to show charge distributions for smokers vs non-smokers.
 - Line plots: used for trends across binned ages and rounded BMI values.

-I tested each business question with a visualisation that best suited the variable types (categorical vs numerical, numerical vs numerical, and category vs categeory).
+I tested each business question with a visualisation that best suited the variable types (categorical vs numerical, numerical vs numerical, and category vs category).
 For example:
 - BMI was continuous, so I used scatter plots first, then grouped it into medical categories to simplify as the first plot was too noisy.
 - Region was categorical, so I used box and violin plots to compare spreads.
 I used resources such as data to Viz to help guide me on what might work best (https://www.data-to-viz.com/).

 ## Limitation and alternative approaches:
 - Some variables (like region, number of children and sex) showed little variation or impact on charges, limiting their usefulness in drawing insights and conclusions.
-- BMI values were unevely distributed.
-I tried a line plot using rounded values, and found some limitations within the dataset information in the higher ranges.
+- BMI values were unevenly distributed.
+I tried a line plot using rounded values, but found some limitations within the dataset information (particularly in the higher ranges).

 ## Use of generative AI tools:
-- I used CoPilot when writing code to help troubleshoot, use of this also sped up commenting my code.
+- I used CoPilot when writing code to help troubleshoot, and it also helped speed up commenting on my code.
-- I used Chat GPT 4.0 to also help debug code, and suggest clearer vsualisation choices.
+- I used Chat GPT 4.0 to also help debug code, and suggest clearer visualisation choices.
 - I have used Chat GPT 4.0 to check my markdown, and help review my work for clarity.

 ## Ethical and legal considerations